-Servicing the Bethlehem, Emmaus, Allentown and other surrounding area with lawn insect and pest control treatments.
+Servicing the Bethlehem, Emmaus, Allentown and other surrounding areas with lawn insect and pest control treatments.

-Our lawn care team will determine what insects are invading your lawn and then creat treatment strategy to eliminate them.
+Our lawn care team will determine what insects are invading your lawn and then create a treatment strategy to eliminate them.

 Seeing damage in your lawn can be disconcerting, especially if there are brown patches showing up or areas of grass that appear to be dug up.
 These are telltale signs of lawn pest problems, and each type of lawn insect or pest requires a treatment strategy to eliminate them from your yard.

 Throughout the Lehigh Valley area that includes Allentown, Emmaus, Bethlehem, Macungie, and more, our 5-star lawn pest control providers work to get rid of problem issues such as moles, chinch bugs, and more.

 Lawn insects will attack your grass at the root, eating until there's nothing left.

 There are many types of lawn insects in our region that will rapidly attack your grass.
 Signs of an insect infestation in your grass include an increased presence of skunks, birds, raccoons, torn up grass, and patches of brown, dead turf.
 These insects will start eating your grass at the root and won't stop until there's nothing left.
 Our lawn care experts can spot these signs and help you identify these common lawn insects in our area, which include:

 - Armyworms: Armyworms are tiny larvae that actually march like an army across a lawn.
 They are nocturnal, making it difficult to spot them.
 A sign of armyworm infestation is sudden dead patches of grass appearing in the yard.